CAD97/fmod-rs/README.md

 The Rust code in this repository is licensed under MIT OR Apache-2.0, but this does not remove the requirement to comply with the FMOD license.

-The examples in the [examples] folder are direct ports from the distributed FMOD examples, and are thus under the FMOD license.
-Similarly, the [media] folder is also under the FMOD license and not fit for redistribution.
+The examples in the [examples](examples) folder are direct ports from the distributed FMOD examples, and are thus under the FMOD license.
+Similarly, the [media](media) folder is also under the FMOD license.

 ## Providing the FMOD runtime